In the guide

 Unless you both agree otherwise, you must deliver the goods to the consumer.
 This should be on the agreed delivery date, without undue delay, or not more than 30 days from the day the contract was made, depending on the contract.

-You remain responsible for the goods until the consumer, or someone he has nominated, takes possession of them.
+You remain responsible for the goods until the consumer, or someone they have nominated, takes possession of them.

 For more detailed information please see the In-depth Guides below.
 Once you've finished, make sure you look at the full range of Quick Guides to see whether there are any other areas of law that affect your business.